SoulardThibaut/TemporalConstraints/README.md

 `python3 0.3.RunStepTuning.py -type Q6256`

 But sub experiment can be launched through the programs described in the folders **1.**, **2.** and **3.**.
 Examples of sub experiment are presented in the **0.3.RunStepTuning.py** file.

+# Results

+The results will be stored in the **0.Data** folder with a file per script and specific hyper_parameter.